Architecture profiles

 Enhanced availability

 Designed for use in business or mission-critical production environments.
-This profile is designed for the highest level of availability, as it includes increased and expanded redundancy across critical pods.
+This profile is intended for the highest level of availability, as it includes increased and expanded redundancy across critical pods.

 Maximum